This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 As much as washing your hair with water only has its benefits, there are some disadvantages as well.

-Another con is that you can’t begin this regime when you have for instance just taken down a protective hairstyle, such as braids, as it will not work as expected.
+Another disadvantage of the water-only (WO) method is that you can’t begin this regimen when you have, for instance, just taken down a protective hairstyle, such as braids, as it will not work as expected.

 When you are taking down a protective style, there’s probably a lot of product build-up that needs to be removed using a good shampoo.

-Washing your hair with water only works on hair that is reasonably clean and hence proceeding with the regime over time becomes manageable.
+Washing your hair with water only works on hair that is reasonably clean and hence proceeding with the regimen over time becomes manageable.

 You may experience mineral build-up in your hair, especially if you are using hard water to wash your hair.